 WFM allows the scheduling of multiple Contact Service Queue (CSQs) and sites.
 A single WFM implementation may be used worldwide.
 It also allows the managing of key performance indicators and real-time adherence to schedules.

-describes the following two deployment models:
+describes the following deployment models:

-calls at agents and the IVR exceeds 3600.
+agents and the IVR exceeds 3600.
 Use the guidelines for

 to add additional VMs for options.
 For more information about